DawidIzydor/BenchmarkTestLibrary/README.md

 ## FindDistances - results

-Example runs results using Benchmark.NET on a 16 GB 3200 MHz AMD Radeon 2600 machine.
+Example runs results using Benchmark.NET on a 16 GB 3200 MHz AMD Ryzen 5 2600 machine.

 ### N = 100, N = 10000
 All methods are tested